mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Dynamic-DNS/index.md

 ---

-*  **Activate Dynamic DNS service**
+*  **Include Dynamic DNS service in GroupStart**
-      Check to activate the DNS Server.
+      Check to include the DNS Server in GroupStart.
 When activated the DNS Server will automatically start when the Servers button is pressed.

 ---